The Back Story

 The lines that need to be preforated are shown as dotted lines in the picture below, all the rest of the lines are just regular cut lines.

-Now that all the lines are drawn and setup for the right kind of cut, select all the lines for the entire card by dragging a box around them with your mouse or by pressing Ctrl+A. Click the group button in the bottom left hand corner; this will group all the lines together and allow you to move all the lines at once so you can position the card on the page where you want it.
+Now that all the lines are drawn and setup for the right kind of cut, select all the lines for the entire card by dragging a box around them with your mouse or by pressing Ctrl+A. Click the group button in the bottom left hand corner (or Ctrl+g) ; this will group all the lines together and allow you to move all the lines at once so you can position the card on the page where you want it.

 Click the Send to Silhouette button and make sure to check all the cut settings.
 If you need to make any changes click the Change Setting link.
 I used a blade depth of 4 for cutting the card out of card stock, a Speed setting of 5 and a Thickness setting of 30

-When everything is set click the Cut button.
+When everything is set click the Send to Silhouette

-BONUS: There is another popup heart card on minieco.co.uk, like the one in the picture below.
-Below is a download link for the cut file and svg file for that card as well.
+Below is a download link for the cut file and svg file for the pixelated heart popup card in this tutorial.

 I want to give a special thanks to Kate at minieco.co.uk for creating the template for this card.